Skip to main content

 Inability to Raise Capital.

 Solid's last successful equity raise occurred in July 2022, more than two and a half years before the bankruptcy filing.
 CEO Thyagarajan later attributed the company's inability to attract new investment to the "costly litigation" and the transformed market environment for BaaS companies.
-The funding slowdown coincided with a broader pullback from fintech investment—where one out of five venture capital dollars globally had been invested in fintech companies in 2021, and by 2023 partner banks had become extremely cautious about BaaS relationships.
 By the time of the bankruptcy filing, three employees remained, including the CEO, and the company had not engaged any new clients in 2025.

 Solid filed after other BaaS disruptions and regulatory actions that affected sponsor banks and fintech partnerships.